MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

    :::image type="content" source="../../../../assets/images/submission/validation-messaging-extension-design-guidelines-fail.png" alt-text="Graphic shows an example of an app not meeting extension guidelines.":::

 * Messaging extensions are shortcuts for inserting app content or acting on a message without navigating away from the conversation.
 Keep your messaging extension simple and display only the components required to effectively complete the action.
-Complete website must not be I-framed within the messaging extension. [*Mandatory Fix*]
+Complete website mustn't be I-framed within the messaging extension. [*Mandatory Fix*]

 * Preview images in Adaptive Cards in messaging extensions must load properly. [*Mandatory Fix*]